HSP Professional Development Programs

 1. When an application is deemed to satisfy the eligibility criteria, it will be approved subject to sufficient funding remaining available.

-2. Applicants must disclose if they have received, or anticipate receiving, any funding from any source for any cost related to their application for funding.
+2. Applicants must not apply for funding that they have received, or anticipate receiving, from any other source for any cost related to this application for funding.
+If additional funding from other sources is approved AFTER, applicants must disclose it when submitting receipts and cannot claim it again.

-3. The PEA will inform successful applicants by email;
+3. The PEA will inform applicants by email of the approved amount, if any.

-4. Successful applicants must provide detailed receipts for all claimed expenses.
+4. Approved applicants must provide detailed receipts for all claimed expenses.
 Receipts must be submitted in a timely manner and, in any event, by the deadline specified in the email.
-Reimbursement will only be made following an applicant’s submission of satisfactory receipts.
+Reimbursement will only be made following an applicant’s submission of satisfactory receipts up to the approved amount.
+US dollar amounts must be accompanied by documentation that shows the actual converted amount paid in Canadian dollars (for example a credit card statement)

-5. Following receipt of the applicant’s proof of payment of approved, eligible expenses, the fund will reimburse the applicant for those actual costs, subject to a funding cap of $10,000.00 per member.
+5. Following receipt of the applicant’s proof of payment of approved, eligible expenses, the fund will reimburse the applicant for those actual costs.
 A member is permitted to make multiple applications to this fund, subject to the $10,000.00 cap per member.
+PEA has sole discretion lowering the maximum available per member, at any time, to ensure as many members as possible have the opportunity to receive funding.

 HSP ProD Fund FAQ